LLMIA: An Out-of-the-Box Index Advisor via In-Context Learning with LLMs: Experiments

+\textbf{\modelabb(L) demonstrates competitive efficacy during workload execution.} Across all scenarios, \modelabb(L) could stably achieve the satisfactory or second optimal actual latency compared with the existing methods, indicating the significance of the accurate feedback signals.
+For TPC-H and JOB benchmarks, \modelabb(L) consistently maintains the best, or even superior performance (TPC-H SF = 5 and JOB under storage constraint 50\%).
+For TPC-DS benchmark, \modelabb(L) exhibits the best performance under storage constraint 10\%, while keeping second optimal performance with only several seconds lag behind for other storage constraints.
+Notably, for SSB benchmark, \modelabb(L) surpasses all baselines across various storage constraints, even without constructing any relevant demonstrations, demonstrating \modelabb(L) can generalize to databases beyond those included in the demonstration pool.

+\textbf{\modelabb(C) could maintain comparable workload latency with existing methods.} Experimental results illustrate that although \modelabb(C) may not always achieve the best estimated workload cost, it delivers promising workload execution latency that slightly outperforms existing methods.
+Unlike those methods directly identifying the recommended indexes according to the estimated cost, \smodel treats this feedback as a guidance for refining the current recommendation, thereby mitigating the direct impact of the estimated cost's inaccuracy.

+\textbf{\model's elaborate designed framework significantly enhances the LLM's capability in index recommendation.} Compared with \modelabb, experimental results of directly using GPT-4o-mini present severe performance degradation in both cost and latency.
+We speculate that the LLM may struggle to accurately capture essential index-beneficial workload features.
+This could be attributed to the LLM's insufficient training in database expertise, and the information in SQL statements is limited, which can further emphasize the significance of \model's demonstrations injection and workload feature extraction, along with external database feedback instruction.

+\textbf{Considerable discrepancy between the estimated cost and actual latency demonstrates the existing methods' infeasibility during practical application.} Experimental results on the estimated cost exhibit superior performance of the heuristic methods (e.g., TPC-H SF = 50 under storage constraint 30\% and 50\%), while leading to degraded actual latency.
+This illustrates the estimated cost served as the external feedback could mislead the optimization direction.
+Notably, \smodel primarily recommend indexes based on the LLM's intrinsic reasoning capability, and utilize the database feedback as the external information in place of a strict optimization constraint, thereby avoiding the reward hacking phenomenon.

-\subsubsection{Real-World Benchmark Evaluation.}
+\subsubsection{Real-World Benchmark Evaluation}

-Considering the potential exposure of LLMs’ pre-training process to the knowledge associated with the standard benchmarks, we additionally evaluate \model's performance under the real-world benchmarks keeping the entire demonstration pool as the cross-schema setting, and implement all the baseline methods in ByteDance private environment, with the results presented in Figure~\ref{fig:rw}.
+Considering the potential exposure of LLMs' pre-training process to the standard benchmarks' knowledge, we further evaluate \smodel on real-world benchmarks with the constructed demonstrations, and implement all baselines within ByteDance’s private environment.
+As the experimental results revealed nearly identical performance across different storage constraints, we ultimately adopt the storage constraint of 30\% for evaluation, with the experimental results presented in Figure~\ref{fig:rw}.

-Under these private workload scenarios, \smodel could still recommend the second optimal indexes compared with the baseline methods, exhibiting its outstanding out-of-the-box capabilities.
-Due to the limited complexity of the database schema in these two workloads, the search space is comparable to or even smaller than that of the TPC-H benchmark.
-Thus heuristic methods exhibit high efficiency while \smodel maintains an average recommendation time of approximately 68 seconds, slightly lagging behind the heuristic methods.
-This suggests that \smodel is more advantageous for workloads with more complex queries and database schemas, where its faster search efficiency becomes more prominent in larger search spaces.